-Monetary policies focused on bringing down inflation and anchoring inflation expectations within target.
+Monetary policies focused on bringing down inflation and anchoring inflation expectations within target

 - Commitment to Lower Inflation

 - Key focus is to lower inflation and anchor inflation expectations within the target band in a sustainable way.

 - 2 Short-term

 Interest Rate as

 new Policy

 Instrument

 - New monetary policy instrument under inflation targeting regime.

 - Designed to improve market signals and allows for fine-tuning of monetary policy at higher frequency.

 - Enhanced

 Transparency in

 Communication

 - Higher frequency in Monetary Policy Committee (MPC) meetings, published minutes of MPC, relaunched inflation survey, among others.

 - Publication of Central Bank's inflation projections and survey of firms' inflation expectations.

 - Counter-cyclical

 Monetary Policy

 Stance

 - As the pandemic eased and inflationary pressures build up, the Central Bank shifted towards a more contractionary monetary policy stance, increasing the reference rate by an cumulative 700 bps since September 2020, to the current 11.50%.
+In the April 2023 meeting, the decision was to reduce the reference rate by 25bps, to the current 11.25%

-- Financial De-Dollarization - Rebuilding markets in local currency to mitigate financial dollarization and developing FX derivatives markets - Adjustments to the level and differentiation of tax rates on interest receipts on by bank deposits and market securities, by type of currency. - Encouragement to the participation of public enterprises in the FX derivatives markets.
+- Financial De-Dollarization

+- Rebuilding markets in local currency to mitigate financial dollarization and developing FX derivatives markets

+- Adjustments to the level and differentiation of tax rates on interest receipts on by bank deposits and market securities, by type of currency.

+- Encouragement to the participation of public enterprises in the FX derivatives markets.

-Inflation still above the upper ceiling of inflation target band, with monetary policy on a contractionary stance.
+Inflation still above the upper ceiling of inflation target band, with monetary policy on a contractionary stance